Registering Names and Armory

 While you must submit your device on the shield-shaped form, and any other armory on the square-shaped form, you may display your device or badge on any appropriate shape once it is registered.
 Thus, you submit your arms on a shield shape even though you wish to fight with them painted on a round shield, and you submit your badge as a square shape instead of the merit-badge-like circle you see commonly displayed.
 If you are submitting a fieldless badge, use the square shape, and check the box for a fieldless badge, so we can be assured that you intend a fieldless badge, rather than a badge on a white or silver field.

-When making the colored forms, for the best results, be careful about what you use to color in the emblazons.
+When making the forms, for the best results, be careful about what you use to color in the emblazons.
 Particularly during the warm months, some inks can shift during mailing.
 Wax media can and will melt, which can destroy a submission.
 Additionally, some inks can easily go over-dark if over-worked.
 For this reason:

 DO USE: